Arbeitsbereich: Business Administration

 10. March 2018

-Dr. Kotzian‘s research interests cover a range of fields: experimental behavioral research, but also comparative institutional analysis, democratization of international governance by inclusion of non-governmental actors.
-Within the DIID, research projects on the impact of digitalization on individual and collective decision processes in companies are in preparation.
-Of special interest are issues of business analytics and their impact on entrepreneurial decison-making.
+Within the DIID, research projects on the impact of digitalization on individual and collective decision-making processes in companies are in preparation, in particular on the use of business analytics and its impact on decision bias.

 Prof. Dr. Barbara E. Weißenberger